 The existence of (heteroatom) tautomers is signaled by the word Tautomer displayed at the bottom right of the screen.
-If tautomers exist, individual structures may be examined or a complete list of clicking on the step buttons at the bottom right of the screen moves through the list of tautomers.
+If tautomers exist, individual structures may be examined or a complete list of structures generated by selecting Tautomers from the Search menu (or clicking on the icon on the top of the screen).
+Following this, clicking on the step buttons at the bottom right of the screen moves through the list of tautomers.
 Any one of these may be used in place of the original.
 The full list of tautomers may be generated by clicking on (at the bottom right of the screen).
 This leads to a dialog.